apexfarm/ApexTestKit/README.md

 ## Usage of ATKWizard

-All examples below can be successfully run from `src/classes/SampleTest.cls` in a clean Salesforce CRM organization.
-If validation rules were added to CRM standard sObjects, `fields().eval().value().end()` keywords could be used to tailor the record generation to bypass them.
+All examples in `src/classes/SampleTest.cls` can be successfully run in a clean Salesforce CRM organization.
+Please also reference it as real examples for how to use this library.

 ### 1. Setup Relationship